Talend/daikon/daikon-crypto/crypto-utils/README.md

 ## Usage

+This library offers utilities for both digest and encryption.

+## Digest

+### Encryption

 The main entry point for this module is the class `Encryption`.
 It needs as input:

 * A `KeySource`: the key that will be used to initialize the encryption algorithm.
 This is a critical piece of configuration: it cannot be a constant but it must be a value application must be able to find again (in case of an application restart, for example).